-Physiography 1.
-An introduction to the study of nature.
-The course comprises a study of the text, collateral reading, demonstrations, and field excursions.
+- Physiography 1.
+The Atmosphere.
+The laws of heat and of mechanics of fluids are first studied to make the atmospheric phenomena easy of comprehension.
+The course is interspersed with lectures, dealing with the fundamental principles of the study of nature, and intending to counteract the anti-scriptural and atheistic tendencies of evolution so common in textbooks upon this subject.
 Text: Tarr's New Physical Geography.
-Recitations, three times a week.
-Mr. Van Haitsma.

-Physiology 1, 2.
+Three times a week.
+Prof. Kuiper. - Physiology 1, 2.
 The subject deals with the anatomy, physiology, and hygiene of the human body.
 Throughout the course the student's attention is called to the Christian principles underlying the study of the subject.
 The course is designed especially for prospective teachers.
-Text: Davison's Human Body and Health.
+Text: Fitz's Principles of Physiology and Hygiene.
 Twice a week.
-Prof. I. Broene.
+Prof. J. Broene. - Physics 4.
+Recitations three times a week, lectures and demonstrations twice a week.
+Text: Millikan and Gale's First Course in